 If you want to buy Colgate toothpaste that is guaranteed to be from the US, then your best bet is the Colgate “Total” product line.
 This is because Colgate has a production plant dedicated entirely to their Total toothpaste in Morristown, Tennessee.
 They moved production of the Total toothpaste line to Morristown in 2008, which provided a big boost to the local economy, and there have been no announced plans to change location or produce Total toothpaste elsewhere.

-The good news here is that anyone who wants to buy American made toothpaste has some nice options to choose from with Colgate.
+The good news here is that anyone who wants to buy American-made toothpaste has some nice options to choose from with Colgate.
 The bad news is that Total toothpaste makes up a relatively small percentage of the products that Colgate makes, so you still need to pay careful attention when picking up Colgate products in-store.
-That being said, if Colgate’s selection isn’t enough for you, there are other good American made toothpaste brands out there to choose from.
+That being said, if Colgate’s selection isn’t enough for you, there are plenty of other great options.

 More Background on the Colgate Company